-In 2016, Jeh Johnson was in his third year of service as secretary of homeland security when reports emerged that the systems of the Democratic National Committee had been hacked.
+In 2016, Jeh Johnson was in his third year of service as secretary of homeland security when reports emerged that the computer systems of the Democratic National Committee had been hacked.

 The attackers leaked thousands of emails from key DNC staff members in an operation that the United States Intelligence Community concluded was orchestrated by Vladimir Putin to help swing that year's election to Donald Trump.

-"By late summer we knew that the Russian government was behind the hacking and as many of you know, on October 7th, there was a big debate about what to do about that," Johnson recalled at Oracle OpenWorld in San Francisco.
+"By late summer we knew that the Russian government was behind the hacking.
+And as many of you know, on October 7th, there was a big debate about what to do about that," Johnson recalled at Oracle OpenWorld in San Francisco.

-"A number of us felt very strongly that we had to say something to the American public while the campaign was underway and the director of national intelligence and I, on Friday, October 7th, issued a statement making attribution to the Russian government for the hacking.
+"A number of us felt very strongly that we had to say something to the American public while the campaign was underway, and the director of national intelligence and I, on Friday, October 7th, issued a statement making attribution to the Russian government for the hacking.
 We weren't then in a position to know that the Russian government was behind the scanning and probing of voter registration databases but we were able to conclude that later."

 The statement was overshadowed by the leak of the Access Hollywood recording of Trump making lewd remarks about women, but it nonetheless signalled the beginning of a new conflict between two old enemies.